BitcoinDesign/Guide/guide/daily-spending-wallet/contacts.md

 ### Importing an address

-In this scenario, the user has copied a Lightning address to the clipboard and opened the app.
-The clipboard is automatically scanned, the app identifies the address and offers the user appropriate options.
-Here, the user adds the address as a new contact.
+This scenario can be initiated by copying a Lightning address to the clipboard, scanning a QR code, or tapping a payment link (see [payment entry points]({{ '/guide/daily-spending-wallet/sending/#payment-entry-points' | relative_url }})).
+An address is passed into the application and, where it's recognized and appropriate options are shown to the user.
+In the example below, the user adds the address as a new contact.

 {% include image-gallery.html pages = page.imagesImportAddress %}

-This flow can also be initiated by scanning a QR code or tapping a payment link.
-For more, see [Sending bitcoin &middot; Payment entry points]({{ '/guide/daily-spending-wallet/sending/#payment-entry-points' | relative_url }}).

 ### Importing an invoice

-Here, the user has scanned a payment request and assigns a contact to the payment.
+This sequence is similar to the one above.
+The difference is that a payment request was passed into the application, which contains different data and also includes a specific user action, and therefore requires different user flows.
+The one below shows how a user has scanned a payment request and assigns a contact to the payment.

-Some payment request formats may include an address that can [receive daily-spending-wallet repeatedly]({{ '/guide/daily-spending-wallet/requesting/#reusable-payment-requests' | relative_url }}).
+Some payment request formats may include an address that can [receive repeatedly]({{ '/guide/daily-spending-wallet/requesting/#reusable-payment-requests' | relative_url }}).
 In this case, the address is added to the contact for future use.
 For [single use payment requests]({{ '/guide/daily-spending-wallet/requesting/#single-use-payment-requests' | relative_url }}), only the payment is linked.

 Invoices may also contain recipient names.
 These can be used to suggest the name for a new contact to the user.
 Names can be spoofed, so they should not be automatically assigned without user approval.

 {% include image-gallery.html pages = page.imagesPayInvoice %}

+Note that automating matching of contacts to payment requests is a sensitive matter.
+If it cannot be based on unspoofable identifiers, then users should have to review and approve the match.

 ### Sending from the home screen